(Click on image to enlarge )

 The abuse of illicit drugs like crack cocaine by pregnant women has received

-more attention, but experts say the common, legal drugs -- alcohol
+more attention, but experts say the common, legal drugs -- alcohol and nicotine

 -- present some of the greatest dangers to unborn babies.
 "It's our

 legal substances that are killing us," said Harvey Siegal, director